-As you will be are aware, COVID-19 (Coronavirus) is a new illness that is spreading across the UK.
-As such, our practice is taking actions to protect our patients, our staff and our community by introducing a new telephone triage system for GP appointments.
+Due to COVID-19 (Coronavirus) our practice is taking actions to protect our patients, our staff and our community by continuing to use the telephone triage system for GP appointments.
 Our aim is to significantly reduce the footfall through our surgery in order to reduce the risk of spreading the virus, in line with national guidance.

 Nursing appointments will continue as planned but we ask you to consider the national guidance before visiting the practice https://www.nhs.uk/conditions/coronavirus-covid-19/